 Birding the East Coast Trail : Witless Bay Ecological Reserve

 We woke early, having spent a restful night in this beautiful inn.
 Although it was quiet and comfortable we found it strange to be inside after so many nights outside.
 It was lovely to be dry and warm, but at the same time being inside felt kind of stuffy and enclosed.
-Nevertheless, we got up, had another wonderful warm shower, and packed up our now dry gear.
+Nevertheless, we got up, had another wonderful warm shower, and packed up our now-dry gear.
 We then waited a bit until 9 am, when we were served a delicious breakfast of eggs, ham, toast and locally made partridge-berry jam.
 The hostess was a delightful individual who kept us company throughout our morning meal, regaling us with tales of the nearby trails.

 Though we were taking a day off trekking the East Coast Trail and the Trans Canada Trail did not mean that we were doing nothing!
-When breakfast was finished we didn't have enough time left to walk back to Bay Bulls for our 11 am puffin watching tour, so we called Southern Shore Taxi, who got us there with plenty of time to spare.
-Once at O'Brien's Boat Tours we spent a few moments looking at the remains of a giant squid and trying to learn the features of the whales and birds that we might see on the tour from the posters hanging around the dock.
+When breakfast was finished we didn't have enough time left to walk back to Bay Bulls for our 11 am puffin-watching tour, so we called Southern Shore Taxi, which got us there with plenty of time to spare.
+Once at O'Brien's Boat Tours, we spent a few moments looking at the remains of a giant squid and trying to learn the features of the whales and birds that we might see on the tour from the posters hanging around the dock.
 As we waited, we were greatly surprised to see two co-workers from Bird Studies Canada, who were taking the tour with Jared, the owner and operator of Bird the Rock.

 Sign listing Seabirds of Newfoundland at O'Briens Tours.